 He has a degree in physics and his PhD was in the visual culture of science.
 Until 2003 he was an academic who lectured in cultural theory and science studies.
 He still contributes to debates on science in public though blogging and occasional conference papers.

-Antony is Managing Director and leads on strategic development for the company.
+Antony is CEO and leads on strategic development for the company.
 In 2003, after a successful career of launching innovative and disruptive technologies worldwide, he switched to helping people understand and make sense of climate change.

 He has lectured and presented around the world including atTEDx and his visual story-based approach has inspired from boardrooms to community events.
 Antony is also founder of The CarbonSense Foundation.

-Jon, an ‘active investor’ in the company, is a science writer, editor and reviewer.
+Jon, a director and active investor in the company, is a science writer, editor and reviewer.
 He has lectured widely and created and taught science communication courses in several universities.
 He has an enduring fascination with social research related to science and technology and in the way it informs the wider social conversation about science.
+More here.

 Dave is a highly experienced freelance creative with previous history on big brands, having co-founded a graphic design business - Epoch Design - which subsequently merged with Loewy Group in 2007.
 Dave provides art direction and co-production skills for complex animated and static infographic projects.